fatimamatieva/DAT240_ASSIGNMENTS/project/README.md

   - How you organized your collaboration and defined your process
   - How you defined your work by splitting work in smaller work items.
   - How you tracked your work
+  - Technical decisions you made during the project and why that decision was made
   - How did you communicate
   - How did you stop and evaluate during the project.
 What worked and what did not work.
 What changes did they make and how did they work?
   - Perfectly okay to make mistakes and screw up things underway, if they can show that they acknowledged it, came up with a solution, implemented it and evaluated it.